brayn003/resume/index.md

 - ***Senior Developer***  at **Cogoport** ( Aug 2018 - May 2019 )
 **Nautical UI** - Created a React based UI library, inspired by Ant Design for faster and easier development.
-**Cogo Admin** - Laid foundation and built an internal management system, to handle all the business functions at Cogoport, including sales, operations, finances and customizable dashboards.
-Used React and Next.js
+**Cogo Admin** - Laid the foundation and built an internal management system, to handle all the business functions at Cogoport, including sales, operations, finances and customizable dashboards.
+Used React and Next.js.

 - ***Tech Partner*** at **Klick Consulting** ( Jan 2018 - Sep 2019 )
 **[KlickApp](https://github.com/brayn003/klick-new-app){:target="_blank"}** - Created an invoicing web app using React, Redux for frontend and Node.js, Express and MongoDB in backend.